 The Lincoln Motor Car Foundation is committed to collecting, preserving and sharing the heritage of the Lincoln automobile.
-This is the spirit of the Lincoln Motor Car Heritage Museum now under construction.
+This is the spirit of the Lincoln Motor Car Heritage Museum.
 The Museum will house the Lincoln motorcar archive, with displays of Lincoln automobiles and memorabilia.
 It will be also the hub of the Foundation’s educational and outreach programs.

 America’s passionate love affair with the automobile continues to inspire new generations.
 This is confirmed in a variety of ways, including the formation of affinity clubs.
 These clubs allow enthusiasts to share their interest and passion in a particular brand or segment of the industry, past and present.
 The Lincoln automobile has inspired the creation of four major affinity clubs: